Unity-Technologies/ml-agents/docs/Reinforcement-Learning-in-Unity.md

 ML Agents supports the following alternate learning schemes:

 * **Curriculum Learning** — It is often difficult for agents to learn a complex task at the beginning of the training process.
 Curriculum learning is the process of gradually increasing the difficulty of a task to allow more efficient learning.
 ML Agents supports setting custom environment parameters every time the environment is reset.
 This allows elements of the environment related to difficulty or complexity to be dynamically adjusted based on training progress.
-See [Curriculum Learning](link) for more information.
+See [Curriculum Learning](Curriculum-Training.md) for more information.

 * **Imitation Learning** — It is often more intuitive to simply demonstrate the behavior you want an agent to perform, rather than attempting to have it learn via trial-and-error methods.
 Imitation learning provides the ability to record all state/action/reward information for use in supervised learning scenarios.
 You can provide demonstrations of how an agent should behave in an environment and then utilize those demonstrations to train an agent in either a standalone fashion, or as a first-step in a reinforcement learning process.
 Imitation Learning will be available in a future version of ML Agents.
+See [Imitation Learning](Imitation-Learning.md) for more information.